telerik/ajax-docs/controls/menu/troubleshooting/load-all-items-on-initial-page-load.md

 ---
 title: Load All Items on Initial Page Load
-page_title: Load All Items on Initial Page Load | RadMenu for ASP.NET AJAX Documentation
+page_title: Load All Items on Initial Page Load - RadMenu
-description: Load All Items on Initial Page Load
+description: Check our Web Forms article about Load All Items on Initial Page Load.
 slug: menu/troubleshooting/load-all-items-on-initial-page-load
 tags: load,all,items,on,initial,page,load
 published: True